 Although much of our research looks into the geological past, we are also concerned with modern and future coral reef ecosystems.
 We have several projects studying the health of modern reefs and their conservation, as well as projections for their future health.

-Research Team and Collaborators: R. Martindale, A. Weiss*, E. Salgado-Jauregui*, K. Ellins, D. Henry, D.A.
+Research Team and Collaborators: R. Martindale, C. Williams*, E. Salgado-Jauregui*, A. Weiss*, K. Ellins, D. Henry, D.A.
 Gordon-Smith, S. Dee, M. Torres, K. DeLong.

 Geobiology of Carbonate Ecosystems